ROCm/rocprofiler-sdk/source/docs/api-reference/intercept_table.rst

     }
     }

-Dispatch table chaining:
+Dispatch table chaining
 -------------------------

 ROCprofiler-SDK can save the original values of the function pointers such as ``foo_fn`` in ``impl::construct_dispatch_table()`` and install its own function pointers in its place.
-This results in the public C API function `foo` calling into the ROCprofiler-SDK function pointer, which in turn, calls the original function pointer to ``impl::foo``.
+This results in the public C API function ``foo`` calling into the ROCprofiler-SDK function pointer, which in turn, calls the original function pointer to ``impl::foo``.
 This phenomenon is named chaining.
-Once ROCprofiler-SDK makes necessary modifications to the dispatch table, tools requesting access to the raw dispatch table via ``rocprofiler_at_intercept_table_registration``, are provided the pointer to the dispatch table.
+Once ROCprofiler-SDK makes necessary modifications to the dispatch table, tools requesting access to the raw dispatch table via ``rocprofiler_at_intercept_table_registration`` are provided the pointer to the dispatch table.

-For an example of dispatch table chaining, see `samples/intercept_table <https://github.com/ROCm/rocprofiler-sdk-internal/tree/amd-staging/samples/intercept_table>`_.
+For examples on dispatch table chaining, see `samples/intercept_table <https://github.com/ROCm/rocprofiler-sdk/tree/amd-staging/samples/intercept_table>`_.